PLANNING: Impact Development Plan Areas

 Port lands must be used consistently with public trust principles for the benefit of all California citizens, to further navigation and maritime commerce, fisheries, public access and recreation, environmental restoration, and commercial activities that attract the public to the waterfront.
 Urban waterfront developments, including the new Southern Bayfront neighborhood developments proposed in the Mission Rock, Orton, and Brookfield Properties (formerly Forest City Realty Trust) projects, require detailed coordination, review, and approval of many government agencies.
 The Port has also secured State legislation to allow non-trust uses of specified Port lands and created special financing districts to support waterfront improvements.
 Such advances were made possible by developing a common understanding with partner agencies of project objectives and requirements to restore historic structures and improve the waterfront for maritime and public use and enjoyment.

 Caring for the Port’s many aging, historic structures while staying true to its public trust mission is a challenge.
 The Port’s need for capital investments has historically outpaced available funding, leaving a substantial backlog and requiring strategic decisions about how to best manage the Port’s aging assets.
 The Port has confronted this challenge with dedicated funds, pursuit of new external sources, and strategic prioritization.

 Office of Community Investment and Infrastructure

 The Shipyard/Candlestick Point is comprised of nearly 780 acres of abandoned and underutilized land along San Francisco’s southeastern Bayfront.
 These long-abandoned waterfront lands will be transformed into areas for jobs, parks, and housing.
-The development will feature up to 12,100 homes, of which nearly one-third will be affordable; nearly 900,000 square feet of neighborhood retail; and three million square feet of commercial space; and 26 acres of parks and open space.
+The development will feature up to 12,100 homes, of which nearly one-third will be affordable, nearly 900,000 square feet of neighborhood retail, three million square feet of commercial space, and 26 acres of parks and open space.